antoniomcr96/scripts-for-libinput-gestures/README.md

 chmod a+x ~/.libinputgestures-scripts/3fingersdown.sh
 chmod a+x ~/.libinputgestures-scripts/3fingersup.sh
 ```
+If you want that script works for all user  you have to change folder and change the following paths manually.

 # Edit your custom configuration file
 Here is how to do it: https://github.com/bulletmark/libinput-gestures#configuration.